nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

       {% include note.html content="Provider systems MAY create a new **temporary** record in this instance but only in line with existing system handling for re-activation of inactive records for temporary patients." %}

     - Temporary address or telecom details sent by the consuming system (where provided) SHALL be added to the record, and marked as *temporary* address and telecom details
-      - The provider system SHALL not push/synchronise these temporary telecom or temporary address details with PDS.
+      - The provider system SHALL NOT push/synchronise these temporary telecom or temporary address details with PDS.

     - the patient's record SHALL be returned to the consuming system shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below.